sefeng211/HBCU-Client-Telemetry/client/README.md

 Questions that we'd like to answer
   1. Which method is more popular?
-  2. How often do users use the addon?
+  2. The responsiveness of the saving operation
-  3. The responsiveness of the saving operation
+  3. The extension performance